-5.2 The organizer has no responsibility or liability for any claims in connection with possible illegal acquisition and possible further processing of video and audio-visual recordings by other visitors.
-It also allows access to the premises of the event and the making of such records by accredited journalists, television and radio station reporters and other journalists.
+5.2 The Organizer is not responsible or liable for any claims in connection with the possible unlawful acquisition and possible further processing of video and audiovisual records by other visitors.
+It also allows entry into the event area and the acquisition of these records by accredited journalists, television and radio reporters and other persons engaged in journalistic activities.

-5.3.
-The area is monitored by security cameras.
-Visitors are alerted about this through the information boards.
-A visual record may be used by the organizer to investigate a crime or a security incident by handing it over to law enforcement, local police or an insurance company.
-It does not process the recorded video itself.
+5.3 The area is monitored by security cameras.
+The visitors are noticed that through informative boards.
+The Organizer can use the visual recording to investigate crime or a security incident by handing it over to law enforcement, municipal police or insurance companies.
+The Organizers do not process the visual record itself.